SemraGunaydin/SemraGunaydin/README.md

-# 👋 "Hi, I'm Semra Günaydın, a passionate Software Developer with a focus on Full-Stack Web & Mobile Development and Data Science."
+# Hi, I'm Semra 👋
+Full-Stack Software Engineer focused on building scalable web and mobile applications.

-📍 Turkey | Poland | Open to remote opportunities worldwide
+📍 Based in Poland | Open to EU & Remote Opportunities

-💻 Software Developer | Full-Stack Web & Mobile | Data Science Enthusiast

-🚀 About Me “I enjoy transforming complex ideas into simple, elegant and user-friendly solutions.
-I thrive in collaborative environments and I’m always curious to learn new technologies.”

-🎓 Studied Computer Science and constantly improving my skills.

-💻 Passionate about coding, data analysis, and visualization.

-🔨 Building modern and responsive projects using React, JavaScript, React Native, and so on.
+🔹 5+ years experience in React, React Native, Node.js and TypeScript

-🧩 Love learning new technologies, solving challenging problems, and developing meaningful projects.
+🔹 Experience designing microservices and REST APIs
+🔹 Interested in performance optimization and scalable architecture
+🔹 Passionate about building user-focused products
 ⚡ Skills & Technologies

   Proficient in tools and technologies widely used in the IT industry, including: